Vladimir Bukovsky bibliography

-Vladimir Bukovsky (born 30 December 1942) was prominent in the Soviet dissident movement of the 1960s and 1970s.
+Vladimir Bukovsky (30 December 1942 - 27 October 2019) was prominent in the Soviet dissident movement of the 1960s and 1970s.
 A writer, neurophysiologist, and activist, he is celebrated for his part in the campaign to expose and halt the political abuse of psychiatry in the Soviet Union.
-Since being expelled from the USSR in late 1976 he has remained in active and vocal opposition to the Soviet system and the shortcomings of its successor regimes in Russia.
+Since being expelled from the USSR in late 1976 he remained in active and vocal opposition to the Soviet system and the shortcomings of its successor regimes in Russia.

 A list of publications by Vladimir Bukovsky in other languages is available below and on the website of the Gratitude Fund.